mila-iqia/babyai/EXPERIMENTS.md

 To measure sample efficiency of imitation learning you have to train the model using different numbers of samples.
 The `main` function from `babyai/efficiency.py` can help with you this.
 In order to use `main`, you have to create a file `babyai/cluster_specific.py` and implement a `launch_job` function in it that launches the job at the cluster that you have at your disposal.

 Below is an example launch script for the `GoToRedBallGrey` level.
-Before running the script, make sure the demonstrations are located in `./demos`.
+Before running the script, make sure the [official demonstration files](https://drive.google.com/drive/folders/124DhBJ5BdiLyRowkYnVtfcYHKre9ouSp) are located in `./demos`.

 ``` python
 from babyai.efficiency import main